 Best for Salesforce CRM users

 Salesforce Service Cloud is designed to improve CX through integrated case management and adaptable workflow processes.
-Its automation capabilities, multichannel support, and AI-driven insights help boost employee efficiency and customer satisfaction.
+Its automation capabilities, multichannel support, and AI-driven insights help boost employee productivity, support complex customer service operations, and improve customer satisfaction.

 Salesforce includes field service management tools, self-service options, live chat, and advanced analytics to help businesses gain customer insights and improve team performance.
 Although the platform is powerful, its complexity means you may need to train teams to fully leverage its capabilities.